leeky-mem/hacking-notes/metasploit.md

 `exploit` - Run the exploit, use `-z` to run in background \
 `check` - Check if target is vulnerable without exploiting.
 Not supported by all modules.

+## Exploits
+`show payloads` - show available payloads for the exploit

 ## Sessions:
 Once a vulnerabilitay has successfully been exploited, a session is started.